Mary P Byrne

 |Cat. #||Term||Course #||Title|

-Mary has maintained a small private practice in the Cambridge-Arlington area and is active in community service boards and professional social work with local and national advocacy groups.
+Mary has served on state-wide advisory boards and community service boards with agencies and local and national advocacy groups.

 - child and family research

 - collaboration with public agencies and care systems